 Sleep issues are one of the most common reasons why patients seek advice from their medical practitioners these days.
-Insomnia and other sleep problems are the third most common medical complaint for which people are looking to cannabis to treat.
+Insomnia and other sleep problems are the for which people are looking to cannabis to treat.
 Let’s check out some of the latest research that shows the potential for cannabis varieties (THC and CBD) to help those suffering from sleep apnea get the relief that they’ve been looking for.

 Many Americans resort to sleeping with a Continuous Positive Airway Pressure (CPAP) machine which increases the air pressure in your throat to prevent your airway from collapsing when you inhale while asleep.
 Wearing a CPAP machine can be a major buzzkill in the bedroom as it requires an outlet to function which can be cumbersome if you find yourself traveling overseas.